 The third component of the calculation, Performance Measure Rates(PMR), will be assigned a number of points based on the Contractor's ranking among the rates for the selected Performance Measures.
 The higher the rate, the more points assigned.
-AHCCCS may update the algorithm assignment annually based on the results of Factor #3.
 For this component, points will be assigned as follows: